emonty/pyos/docs/cloud_dns.md

             comment="Final sample subdomain", emailAddress="sample@rackspace.edu")

 That's a total of 7 separate calls to the server.
-Actually, some of these calls are done asynchronously, and require several callbacks to determine if the calls succeeded, which `pyrax` handles for you, so the total number of API calls is actually much higher.
+Actually, some of these calls are done asynchronously, and require several callbacks to determine if the calls succeeded, which `pyos` handles for you, so the total number of API calls is actually much higher.

 By preparing the record and subdomain information ahead of time, the process can be made much more efficient, by requiring only a single `create()` call: